 Since September 2007, John Dellafiora, Jr. has served as our chief compliance officer and, in that position, Mr. Dellafiora directly oversees our enterprise risk management function and reports to our chief executive officer, the Audit Committee and our Board of Directors in this capacity.
 In addition, Mr. Dellafiora serves as the chief compliance officer of each of the Affiliated Public Funds.
-Mr. Dellafiora also serves as a managing principal of and is on the board of managers of Gladstone Securities.
-He additionally serves as the chief compliance officer and chief financial officer of the Adviser and the Administrator.
-In fulfilling his risk management responsibilities, Mr. Dellafiora works closely with our general counsel and members of our executive management including, among others, our chief executive officer, chief financial officer and treasurer and chief operating officer.
-Our Board of Directors, in its entirety, plays an active role in overseeing management of our risks.
+Mr. Dellafiora also serves as a managing principal of and is on the board of management responsibilities, He additionally serves as the chief compliance officer and chief financial officer of the Adviser and the Administrator.
+In fulfilling his risk management responsibilities, Mr. Dellafiora works closely with our general counsel and members of our executive management including, among others, our chief executive officer, chief financial officer and thereasure role in overseeing management of our risks.
 Our Board of Directors regularly reviews information regarding our credit, liquidity and operations, as well as the risks associated with each.
 Each of the following committees of our Board of Directors plays a distinct role with respect to overseeing management of our risks: